arvnd-nelri/Hand-Numeric-Gesture-Recognition-System/README.md

 ### 1. Data Generation (`generate.py`)
 - Captures hand landmark images using webcam.
 - Processes and saves landmark images for training.
 - Supports different hand configurations (left/right, normal/flipped).
+- A custom dataset of 10,000 images for each number (1 to 5) was created for training.

 ### 2. Model Training (`Project_HGR.ipynb`)
 - Prepares and preprocesses the image dataset.